pydio/pydio-doc-admin-guide/2_running_cells_in_production/3_best_practices/6_cells_housekeeping.md

 ### Files

-Rotating files under `${CELLS_WORKING_DIR}/logs/`: these are outputed in JSON to be easily collected by external tools like Elastic/Logstash/Kibana stacks or equivalent.
+Rotating files under `${CELLS_WORKING_DIR}/logs/`: these are outputted in JSON for easy collection by external tools (Elastic/Logstash/Kibana stacks or equivalent).

 These files are automatically rotated based on their size (10MB max per file) and copies are removed after 28 days.